poteto/ember-changeset/README.md

   value: 'jim@bob.com',
   validation: 'Email already taken'
 });

+// shortcut
+changeset.addError('email', 'Email already taken');
 ```

 Adding an error manually does not require any special setup.
 The error will be cleared if the value for the `key` is subsequently set to a valid value.
 Adding an error will overwrite any existing error or change for `key`.

+If using the shortcut method, the value in the changeset will be used as the value for the error.

 **[⬆️ back to top](#api)**